» Health and Disability » Neurological Disorders » » Cerebral Palsy

 Secondly we address any sensory distortions the child might be experiencing.
 This might mean the construction of an 'adapted developmental environment' as a temporary measure in order that we might train the parts of the brain which are responsible for sensory processing to 're-tune' their activity to a more normal level.
 Again this can often provide a boost to language development.

 The third problem, which involves direct injury to the areas of the brain involved with language comprehension and production can be more problematic, but is certainly not hopeless.
 The reason these areas of the brain are not functioning correctly is the fact that out of the millions of neural networks involved with these functions have lost cells due to injury.
 Therefore individual networks are operating without their full complement of brain cells.
 The effect of this is that they operate less efficiently and language comprehension and production is constrained.
-We can however use stimulatory techniques to train these networks to operate more efficiently and can utilise the concept of sprouting (dendrites forming new connections, thereby enhancing neural network funtion), and the concept of neurogenesis (the production of new brain cells), in order to encourage neural networks to recruit new cells.
+We can however use stimulatory techniques to train these networks to operate more efficiently and can utilize the concept of sprouting (dendrites forming new connections, thereby enhancing neural network function), and the concept of neurogenesis (the production of new brain cells), in order to encourage neural networks to recruit new cells.

 The final problem, the one of slower speed of processing is perhaps the most easily addressed.
 Quite simply, children must be given more time to process information, more time to plan a response and more time to respond.
 In this way they will not miss their turn in an interaction and will not withdraw into themselves in frustration at their failure.